JDempe/CinemaSearch/README.md

   - Rating
   - Release Date
   - Streaming availability
-    - clicking on the images takes you to the streaming service!
+    - Clicking on the images takes you to the streaming service!
   - Cast and Crew
   - Genres